The details

 -

 The Salkantay Trek is considered one of the most scenic and adventurous ways to reach Machu Picchu.
 Unlike the more crowded Inca Trail, the Salkantay route offers a wide variety of landscapes: from glacial lakes and alpine passes to cloud forests and jungle.
-Our itinerary also includes unique accommodations like glass cabanas and hobbit houses, a private coffee farm experience, and access to the Humantay Lagoon without the crowds.
+Our itinerary also includes unique accommodations like glass cabanas and hobbit houses (no camping!), along with chef-prepared meals.

 -

-The trek is challenging and includes high-altitude hiking and long days on foot (up to 14 miles in a day).
-While you don’t need to be a pro athlete, a moderate-to-high level of fitness and comfort with uphill hiking will go a long way.
-We recommend training with hikes or regular runs leading up to the trip.
+The trek is challenging and includes high-altitude hiking and long days on foot (up to 12 miles in a day).
+While you don’t need to be a pro athlete, a moderate-to-high level of fitness and comfort with hard, uphill hiking will go a long way.
+We recommend training with hikes and/or regular runs leading up to the trip.
 Your guides will pace the journey to ensure you’re supported every step of the way.

 -

 Absolutely.
-This is luxury trekking—no sleeping on hard ground or eating freeze-dried meals.
-You’ll have quality gear, cozy sleeping arrangements, hot meals, and support every step of the way.
-Many guests are first-time campers!
+This is luxury trekking and we won’t be sleeping in tents or eating freeze-dried meals.
+You’ll have quality gear, cozy sleeping arrangements, hot chef-prepared meals, and support every step of the way.

 -